 2) We do not regard them as beautiful.
 To understand why see reason 1.

 The British are obsessive about preservation保存 and today many of these buildings are protected and re-purposed to suit new needs in innovative ways, adding to their story.
-For example, Balfron Tower in London, which had often featured in films and music videos as a symbol of urban danger, nowadays not only has heritage status but also new expensive apartments; giving a gentrified facelift to tired a modernism.
+For example, Balfron Tower in London, which has often featured in films and music videos as a symbol of urban danger, nowadays not only has heritage status but also new expensive apartments; giving a gentrified facelift to a saggy modernism.
 Buildings then, hold the weight of memories and the ghosts of cultural histories which overlap with new ones.
 The high rise is suitably Chinese as it fulfills both The never-ending Communist spirit of mass identity and State Capitalism’s desire for maximum profiteering of private space.
 It kinda makes historical sense.
-(It also explains why they seem to never stop drilling and re-building parts in my neighbourhood!
-But that is another story)
+(It also explains why they seem to never stop drilling and re-building parts in my neighbourhood.
+But that’s another story!)

 心里: Buildings Map The Fate Of Our Psychological State

 From the 10th floor my eyes trace winding paths that lead to a breeze ridden badminton game between father and daughter.
 I enjoy my new apartment, in fact, I love it (but I get lost trying to find the damn building, being that it’s smack-bang in the middle of 41 others).
 A perfect concrete forest that walls my line of vision.
-Where lifts catch people falling in awkward silence, a rhythm cut in precision like a sturdy mallsai 盆景商城 .
+Where lifts catch people falling in awkward silence.
 We know these are common in China.
 Striations rising rapidly.
 Many appear empty inside and yet I am always told that they are all sold out, eagerly waiting an insemination of new fortunes and new marriages.
-They soon will be.

 As exciting as China’s energy for building is, I suppose the house is always an unnatural thing to us, unlike other animals who use what they can, we need furniture and materials, builders and ideas and dreams to sell them.
 I found the poster above* interesting for its use of such obvious lies to advertise its high-rise housing.
-Not least the relationship of desires made between: white + young + wealthy + heterosexual couple (who maybe own a horse?!)+in a huge field, looking out from their apartment.
-It seems old and unecessary for them to be playing this exotic desire though.
+Not least the relationship of desires made between: white + young + wealthy + heterosexual couple +huge garden, looking out from their apartment (and who appear to own a stallion?!).
+It seems cliché and unecessary for them to be playing this exotic desire though.

-But how about at least offering something more distinctive to each building, so they can be navigated easily?
-I wanted to play with CAD and design my own ideas of making iconography, but equally pragmatic, that allowed more light to enter.
+But how about at least offering something more distinctive to each building, so they can be navigated easily for idiots like me?
+I wanted to play with CAD and design my own ideas of making iconographic, but equally pragmatic spaces.
 I thought about the idea of buildings based on the I Ching 易经 codes.
 Even though they carry the burden of so much meaning, their shapes and qualities have an inherent appeal to me.
-Are buildings society’s myth creators or do they translate what is already there?
-This question can be applied to both buildings and I Ching, where self-fulfilling prophecy is intangled with fate.
+Are buildings, with their symbolic power and civil construction society’s myth creators or do they translate what is already there in waiting, in our collective desires?
+This question can be applied to I Ching, where self-fulfilling prophecy is intangled with fate.

-But however much you portray I Ching balance and achieved desires, enclosures will still create their own social viruses of daily madness, revealing the internal symptoms of the external world on the human.
+Nevertheless, however much you portray I Ching, balance and achieved desires, enclosures will still create their own social viruses of daily madness, revealing the internal symptoms of the external world on the human.
 The two become a cycle.
 The office, the prison, the school, the hospital etc.

-This has been explored many times over; for example, in JG Ballard’s 1975 novel ‘High Rise’ (influenced by the writer’s time in Balfron Tower) the luxuries and convenience of a wealthy high-rise building cannot deter its own downfall.
+This has been explored many times over; for example, in JG Ballard’s 1975 novel ‘High Rise’ (coincidentally, influenced by the writer’s time in Balfron Tower) the luxuries and convenience of a wealthy high-rise building cannot deter its own downfall.

 In fact, it is because of this enclosed ecosystem of commodity convenience that people’s self imposed alienation 异化 creates these psychic nightmares, as they lose touch with the outside world and its necessary ‘unpleasures’.
 Ending in bourgeois death drives.
 The line between solitary ecstasy and alienation is not always clear.